am0nt31r0/OSINT-Search/README.md

 - Presents which country a phone number belongs to
 - Presents results of google hackings searches

-More functionality to be added later.
+More functionalities to be added later.

 # Tested On
 Kubuntu 18.04.2 LTS